Optimizing autonomous taxi size with reinforcement learning.

-Autonomous or driverless taxis are one of the few 'near-future' technologies we can safely predict will have a transformative impact on society over the next couple of decades, particularly on city life.
-People have been anticipating their arrival for a very long time and it turns out that AI researchers have already devoted years of effort to developing effective strategies for dispatching and repositioning autonomous taxi fleets.
-One important question has been largely overlooked though and that's the optimal size for individual vehicles within these fleets.
+Autonomous (i.e. driverless) taxis are one of the few 'near-future' technologies we can safely predict will have a transformative impact on society over the next twenty or so years.
+AI researchers have been anticipating their arrival for decades and have already devoted years of effort to developing efficient strategies for dispatching and repositioning autonomous taxi fleets.
+One important question has been largely overlooked so far though and that's the optimal size for individual vehicles within these fleets.

 I decided to investigate this question using reinforcement learning, a branch of AI which focusses on goal-seeking agents.
 These agents attempt to maximize their long-term reward by interacting with their environment and learning from the consequences of their actions.
 (Who doesn't like the idea of modelling autonomous taxis as predators roaming the streets in search of passengers to prey on?)

 The project report is of the show-your-workings variety so it's on the long and stilted side but it does contain some interesting graphs, like this one: